 Think of someone purchasing an outfit specifically for an event.
 They have no use for the outfit beyond that event, so it ends up being returned despite being used.
 Wardrobing is often considered harmless by those who commit it, but it’s still fraud nonetheless.

 How to prevent it: Closely examining items when they’re returned for any signs of use can help.
 Also, when talking about clothing, the use of tags that would make it difficult to wear the item without first removing the tag can stop fraudsters in their tracks.

 Addressing Return Fraud

 When it comes to return fraud, taking certain steps and precautions means a significant amount of fraud can be prevented.

 Return fraud prevention begins with a clear and easily accessible return policy.
 By updating and revisiting your return policy, as well as training your employees on what to look for, you can ensure that you’re giving yourself the best chance of preventing these tactics from being used on you.

-Forter’s Policy Abuse Protection can also help prevent return fraud by tailoring fraud prevention to your specific business and policies.
+Forter’s Abuse Prevention can also help prevent return fraud by tailoring fraud prevention to your specific business and policies.